waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 5. New Hypotheses & Future Tests
 - **Bugged Youngster (Route 32):** Current assumption is the interaction is permanently bugged. **Alternative Hypothesis:** The bug might be state-dependent (e.g., resets after leaving the map, time-of-day). **Test (Low Priority):** After making more progress, return to Route 32 and attempt to interact with the Youngster at (3, 45) again.
 - **Path to Mahogany Town:** Current assumption is the only path is south through Route 32 and Union Cave. **Alternative Hypothesis:** The water route east of Ecruteak City (Route 42) might now be passable with SURF.
 The 'DARK CAVE leads to another road' lead is also a viable alternative. **Test:** If the southern path becomes blocked, prioritize exploring Dark Cave or returning to Route 42.
+- **Mt.
+Mortar Purpose:** Current hypothesis is that Mt.
+Mortar is a side area, not the main path to Mahogany Town, based on repeated dead ends. **Alternative Hypothesis:** A required HM (like Waterfall) may be needed to fully explore it.
+- **Dark Cave Path:** Current hypothesis is that Dark Cave is the correct path to Mahogany Town, as suggested by the mail from 'RANDY'.

 ## 6. Confirmed System Mechanics
 - **Respawning Obstacles:** HM-cleared obstacles (like CUT_TREE) respawn upon re-entering a map.
 - **HM Move Permanence:** HM moves cannot be forgotten through normal means.
 - **Multi-Press Dialogue:** Some NPCs require pressing 'A' multiple times to advance text.
 - **Phone List Limit:** The phone list can become full.
-- **`stun_npc` Tool:** Freezes an NPC's movement but does not make them traversable.
-CRITICAL: This tool only works on NPCs that are currently visible on the screen ('live objects').
 - **Evolution via Trade:** MACHOKE, KADABRA, HAUNTER, and GRAVELER evolve by trading.
 - **Defeated Trainers as Obstacles:** Trainers in the Azalea Gym remain impassable after defeat.
 - **STRENGTH HM:** The move STRENGTH is used to *push* boulders, not break them.
 The boulder requires an empty space on the opposite side to be moved.

 ## 7. Tile Mechanics
 ### Impassable
-- BOOKSHELF, BUOY, COUNTER, CUT_TREE (needs CUT), HEADBUTT_TREE (needs HEADBUTT), MART_SHELF, PC (interactable), PILLAR, RADIO, ROCK (needs STRENGTH), TV, VOID, WALL, WHIRLPOOL, WINDOW
+- BOOKSHELF, BUOY, COUNTER, CUT_TREE (needs CUT), HEADBUTT_TREE (needs HEADBUTT), MART_SHELF, PC (interactable), PILLAR, RADIO, ROCK (needs STRENGTH), TV, VOID, WALL, WHIRLPOOL, WINDOW, WATERFALL (untested, likely needs HM)
 - **TOWN_MAP:** Impassable.
 Interactable from the tile below it (3,1), which displays a full-screen map of the Whirl Islands.
 This view is cancelled by any subsequent directional input.
 ### Traversable
 - FLOOR (standard traversable ground), GRASS, TALL_GRASS (wild encounters), unknown (traversable)